|MP 2.04.70||Genetic Testing for Lipoprotein(a) Variant(s) as a Decision Aid for Aspirin Treatment|

 BlueCard/National Account Issues

 This policy was created in May 2011 and updated periodically with literature review.
-The most recent update covers the period from March 2012 through March 2013.
+The most recent update covers the period through April 11, 2014.

 Genetic testing for the LPA rs3798220 can be evaluated in a similar framework as other novel cardiac risk factors.
 There are several conditions that must be met in order for a cardiovascular risk factor to demonstrate clinical utility.
 A 2002 TEC Assessment (1) summarized three steps necessary for clinical utility: